 If you kept going you would reach Skogan Pass.
 From there you can to a long descent to the parking lot used for the Troll Falls hike.

 Once you turn off onto the Pigeon Mountain trail, hike steeply up through the trees for about 10 minutes to reach an open area.
 Catch your breath before continuing – as you can see what’s in store for you.
 You’re into the steep section on the Pigeon Mountain hike now.

 A few things to take on the hike

-- Take lots of water for you and your dogs as there is only one place to get it – and that’s about 20 minutes in from the trailhead.
+Take lots of water for you and your dogs as there is only one place to get it – and that’s about 20 minutes in from the trailhead.
 I like carry a dog water bottle with me that is easy for them to drink from.
 You could also carry a collapsible bowl.